A traditional dhow sailing past coral ruins at sunset in Lamu, with palm trees swaying along Kenya’s coast.

 All flights into the United States now have enhanced security measures in place, including passenger screening, dog inspections, and inspections of passengers' electronic devices.
 As a result, security checks may take longer than usual.

 They are connecting Passengers.
-Connecting passengers from other U.S. locations should check their bags at their final destination.
+Passengers connecting from other U.S. locations should check their bags at their final destination.
 Some airlines do not permit the "interlining" of checked bags; each destination flight's luggage is checked separately.

 Returning travelers to the USA might need to pick up their luggage at the first airport of entry and recheck it for their subsequent flights.